NxPKG/khulnasoft-docs/content/reference-architecture/cdn-reference-architecture.md

 Notice that when a new request for the same content is made to another data center (bottom end user traffic flow), Data Center 3, the content is not locally cached; however, the content is retrieved from the upper tier data center, where it was cached from the first request for the same content.

-With the upper tier data center returning the cached content for the second request, the trip to the origin server is prevented, resulting in higher cache hit ratios, faster response times, saved bandwidth cost between the Cloudflare network and the origin server, and reduced load on the origin server responding to requests.
+With the upper tier data center returning the cached content for the second request, the trip to the origin server is prevented, resulting in higher cache hit ratios, faster response times, saved bandwidth cost between the Khulnasoft network and the origin server, and reduced load on the origin server responding to requests.

 ### Regional Tiered Cache

 The main difference between Smart Tiered Cache and Global tiered cache is the number of upper tiers that can talk to the origin servers.
 With Smart Tiered Cache the closest upper tier to the origin is selected using Argo performance and routing data.
 This means that all requests that experience a cache `MISS` at a lower tier will funnel through this single upper tier and have a higher percentage chance of a cache `HIT` to avoid sending traffic to an origin server.
 However, the downside to this architecture is that the lower tier could be located across the globe from the upper tier.
 Even if the upper tier can fulfill the request from its cache, the distance between the upper tier and lower tier could still add latency to the response depending on the distance traveled.
 To summarize, Smart Tiered Cache ensures that all requests for cache flow through a single upper tier cache location which increases cache `HIT` percentages, and reduces requests to the origin server, however it can result in higher latencies fulfilling those requests since the upper tier could be located far away from the lower tier that originated the request.

-With Generic Global Tiered Cache, Cloudflare uses its largest data centers around the globe as upper tier cache which means, in general, that the upper tier cache is much closer to the lower tier cache.
+With Generic Global Tiered Cache, Khulnasoft uses its largest data centers around the globe as upper tier cache which means, in general, that the upper tier cache is much closer to the lower tier cache.
 This can greatly reduce latency when lower tiers need to pass requests to upper tiers.
 However, this ultimately will increase the amount of requests serviced by the origin as each upper tier cache will need to populate from the origin.
 To summarize, Generic Global Tiered cache can improve response times when cache is populated, but will also increase load on the origin servers.

 Regional Tiered Cache combines the best of both of these strategies together by adding an additional layer of cache to the architecture.
 Using the Regional Tiered Cache option with Smart Tiered Caching means that while a single upper tier cache location exists closest to the origin, a Regional Tier layer has been added between the upper and lower tier that is geographically closer to the lower tier.
 Now, requests from lower tiers will now check a Regional Tier for cache before being sent to an upper tier.
 A single Regional Tier can accept requests from several lower tier caches and because of that, can greatly improve performance and latency for globally available applications.